jasonmailley/my_sublime/README.md

 MySublime
 =========

-This is my Sublime Text 2 configuration based on post of @kennethreitz ,and my goal is try to optimize the python experience and better support to web2py[1].
+This is my Sublime Text 2 configuration based on post of [@kennethreitz][kenneth] ,and my goal is try to optimize the python experience and better support to [web2py][web2py].

-It's a compilation of better plugins tht include:
+It's a compilation of better plugins thats include:

     - git support(commands and diff view)
     - pep8 autoformat
     - html helper(awesome!)